 OVERVIEW: The Comer Family Foundation is the result of a merger of two of Lands' End founder Gary Comer’s philanthropic endeavors, and it is a prominent grantmaker in the city of Chicago.
-Unfortunately for grantseekers, the foundation does not accept unsolicited grant proposals at this time for any funding area except the syringe exchange program, which has a national focus to control the transmission of HIV.
+Topics of interest are education, healthcare, environment, and culture.

 FUNDING AREAS: Education, healthcare, environment, culture

-IP TAKE: This is a wonderful family foundation for nonprofits serving Chicago’s South Side to keep on their radars.
-Almost all education, healthcare, and culture grants are awarded in this region, which is known for gang violence, poverty, and a lack of overall resource compared to the rest of the city.
+IP TAKE: This is a family foundation for nonprofits serving Chicago’s South Side to keep on their radars because almost all education, healthcare, and culture grants are awarded in this region.

 In addition to supporting syringe exchange programs focused on harm reduction, which help control the spread of HIV nationwide, Comer also funds hospitals and healthcare centers on Chicago’s South Side.
 Since 2008, the foundation has partnered with Health Management Associates to optimize a better plan to care for pregnant women and children on the South Side.

-Unfortunately, the Comer Family Foundation does not accept unsolicited grant applications for any focus area except its syringe exchange program.
-You can get in touch with general questions via online contact form.
-To keep up with what issues are grabbing the attention of the Comer staff at any given time, you can follow the foundation posts on LinkedIn.
+The Comer Family Foundation does not accept unsolicited grant applications for any focus area except its syringe exchange program.
+Grantseekers can get in touch with the staff with general questions via online contact form.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).